 In centro storico, the distances between buildings are so tight that many couldn't fit a normal sized car.
 The streets wind, never having a grid layout.
 There's often scaffolding in place, fixing the exteriors of buildings hundreds of years old.
 But wait, isn't that trattoria with the nonna that hand crafts her pasta right around the corner?
 Or that chocolate shop that has been around since 1866?
 Or the place famous for their focaccia and farinata that opened its doors in 1889?
 All this, and a ton more, you'll find as you're wandering around.

-There is a surprisely amount of elevation throughout Genoa, and to help make the trips up and down easier, there are funiculars every so often.
+There is a surprising amount of elevation throughout Genoa, and to help make the trips up and down easier, there are funiculars every so often.
 These free 'escalators' run you up and down the hills, often for free.
 Our favorite one was a combination of a train and an escalator - quite the experience!

 The main shopping drag of the city.
 You'll get the typical clothing shops while walking under grandiose porticos in some of the best architecture that Genoa has to offer.
 You'll also have the bustle of car, bus and moped traffic, reminding you are in a large modern city, not back in time hundreds of years.